 Double Outlet Right Ventricle

-- Rather than its own single anomaly, it is associated with other cardiac abnormalities.
-A ventricular septal defect is almost always present and 75% of patients have some degree of pulmonary stenosis.
-Transposition of the great, septal defects, or atrioventricular atresia, and a variety of valvular problems are also commonly seen with a double outlet right ventricle defect.
+The term double outlet right ventricle refers to an uncommon defect where both great arteries arise above the right ventricle.
+In most cases of double outlet right ventricle, the great vessels are found lying side by side in a D-transposition configuration with the aorta on the right and pulmonary artery on the left.
+Rather than its own single anomaly, it is associated with other cardiac abnormalities.
+A VSD is almost always present and 75% of patients have some degree of pulmonary stenosis.
+Transposition of the great vessels, septal defects, atrioventricular atresia, and a variety of valvular problems are also commonly seen with a double outlet right ventricle defect.